Flexible work arrangements (FWA)

 Employees may be reimbursed for work-related technology, office and business-related supplies when authorized by the department.
 The decision whether to reimburse for employee technology, office or business-related expenses is made at the sole discretion of the department and is dependent upon the department's budget.
 The employee is responsible for documenting any expenses for reimbursement.
 Reimbursement decisions must be made equitably by the department.

-- If the employee borrows university equipment, including the required VCU-issued laptop to use remotely, employee agrees to follow VCU’s computer and other equipment use policies, to protect such equipment in accordance with university guidelines and ensure that the equipment is used only for authorized purposes by authorized employees.
+- If the employee borrows university equipment, including the required VCU-issued laptop to use remotely, employee agrees to follow VCU’s computer and other equipment use policies and VCU’s information security policies and standards, to protect such equipment in accordance with university guidelines and ensure that the equipment is used only for authorized purposes by authorized employees.
+University-issued computers should be used for work-related purposes.
+While limited personal use may be permitted, these computers should not be used by anyone other than the employee who is assigned the computer.
 University equipment will be serviced and maintained by the university.

 - If employee provides business, technology or office supplies, employee is responsible for servicing and maintaining them.